Army Service Forces: Service Commands

 On 4 June 1920, the National Defense Act of 1920 abolished the old territorial divisions and replaced them with nine corps areas.
 Each had roughly the same population in 1920, and the idea was that each would control at least one division each of the Regular Army, National Guard and Organized Reserve.
 The corps areas became responsible for defending the United States against invasion by Canada or Mexico.
 The corps areas did not work out as well as hoped.
 During the 1920s and 1930s, many installations, particularly those belonging to the supply arms and services, were exempted from their control; their tactical organization failed to materialize due to budget shortfalls; and the best maneuver areas were in the IV and VIII Corps Areas.
-In 1932, the War Department created four armies to control the field forces.
-This left the corps areas with administrative responsibilities only.
+In July 1940, the control of tactical forces was removed from the corps areas with the creation of General Headquarters, United States Army, leaving the corps areas with administrative responsibilities only.

 The corps areas were renamed service commands on 10 July 1942.
 The new title reflected their status as administrative and supply agencies.
 Somervell saw them fulfilling the role of field agencies of the ASF.
 Army installations in the continental United States were divided into four categories.
 Class I installations were ASF installations, which were placed directly under the service commands; Class II installations were posts and stations of the Army Ground Forces; Class III installations were Army Air Forces bases; and Class IV installations were those which, on account of their technical nature, remained under the direct command of a chief of a technical or administrative service.
 These included the GOGO manufacturing plants, proving grounds, procurement offices and the ports of embarkation.
 Class I installations included recruiting stations, induction and reception centers, repair shops, enemy alien and prisoner of war camps, medical and dental laboratories, Reserve Officers' Training Corps (ROTC) units, dispensaries except for the General Dispensary in Washington, DC, finance offices, disciplinary barracks and named general hospitals except for Walter Reed General Hospital.